Purchase of apartments on foreign markets

 Monuments and Places of Worship

-Mtskheta – spiritual capital: The ancient capital of the country, the place where Christianity arrived in the 4th century.
-The Svetitschoveli Cathedral is the place where, according to tradition, Christ's tunic is buried.
+Mtskheta, the spiritual capital: The ancient capital of the country, the place where Christianity arrived in the fourth century.
+Svetitschoveli Cathedral is the place where, according to tradition, the tunic of Christ is buried.

-Vardzia – Underground City: A rock-cut monastery town dating back to the 12th century, which could accommodate 20,000 inhabitants.
+Vardzia – Underground City: A monastery town carved into the rock from the twelfth century, which could accommodate 20,000 inhabitants.
 It is one of the most impressive monuments of medieval architecture.

-Gori – Stalin's City: The hometown of Joseph Stalin with a museum dedicated to his life – a controversial but fascinating place for history lovers.
+Gori – Stalin's city: The hometown of Joseph Stalin with a museum dedicated to his life – a controversial but fascinating place for history buffs.

 Natural Wonders

-Worried Canyon: Spectacular gorges with emerald lakes where you can take boats between monumental rocks.
+They worried Canyon: Spectacular gorges with emerald lakes where you can sail boats between monumental rocks.

 Prometheus Cave: One of the largest and most beautiful caves with underground lakes and impressive stalactites.

-BORJOMI National Park: The largest national park of the country with rich flora and fauna, also famous for its healing mineral waters.
+Borjomi National Park: The largest national park in the country with rich flora and fauna, also famous for its healing mineral waters.

 Festivals & Cultural Events